ytsaurus/ytsaurus/yt/docs/README.md

 When adding a link into a document that is located in the `_includes` folder, keep the following in mind:

 - A link should be set relativelly to the document located in the `_includes` folder, but not in the original one.
 What is original folder, see the example below.
-- A link should refer to the document located in the original folder, but not in the `_includes` folder.
+- A link should always refer to the document located in the original folder, but not in the `_includes`.
+You should never refer to the `_includes` folder in links.

-For an example, take a look at the [Query Tracker](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/query-tracker.md) article.
-Its source is stored in the `en/user-guide/query-tracker.md` file.
+For an example, take a look at the [Query Tracker](https://ytsaurus.tech/docs/en/user-guide/query-tracker) article.
+Its source is stored in the [en/user-guide/query-tracker.md](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/query-tracker.md) file:

 ```
 |-- ytsaurus/yt/docs